-- The specific contingency reserve represents the amounts set aside for specific expenditure pressures in future years. - The government grants received but not yet spent reserves are unspent grant monies that are not strictly ring fenced but are intended to support specific service expenditure or objectives, and hence has been carried forward as part of an earmarked reserve. - The New Homes grant reserve holds unspent amounts awarded to the Authority for the introduction of new homes and the funds have been set aside to allocate to Member priorities. - The PFI reserve represents the monies set aside to fund future cash flows for the PFI investment programme.
-The programme is being funded through borrowing that is repaid over the 25 year life of the contract, which is financed partly from government grant and partly from Hounslow's general revenue budget. - Savings and improvement reserves have been set up to cover costs associated with developing and improving services and delivery of savings.
+- J The specific contingency reserve represents the amounts set aside for specific expenditure pressures in future years. -) The government grants received but not yet spent reserves are unspent grant monies that are not strictly ring fenced but are intended to support specific service expenditure or objectives, and hence has been carried forward as part of an earmarked reserve. - The New Homes grant reserve holds unspent amounts awarded to the Authority for the introduction of new homes and the funds have been set aside to allocate to Member priorities. - Savings and improvement reserves have been set up to cover costs associated with developing and improving services and delivery of savings. - Other reserves are the aggregate amount of a number of funds set aside for specific purposes.